nascimentodiego/sunsetexperience/README.md

 ### Modules
 Above is shown the multiples modules
-> The concept this project is based feature module
+> The concept of this project is based feature module, can you see at diagram below:

 <p align="start">
   <img src="art_arch.png" width="1024" title="modules">